Robust brain age estimation from structural MRI with contrastive learning: Discussion

 Our study focused on how CL can be scaled to deliver state-of-the-art performance on brain-age regression, while also producing embeddings that remain useful for downstream clinical applications.
 Four broad findings emerge.

-\paragraph{Large, heterogeneous pre-training data consistently improve brain-age estimation and downstream generalization} Across all four datasets, training on the merged healthy cohort reduced the mean-absolute-error (MAE) relative to the single-dataset baseline (Tab.~\ref{tab:regression-results-summary}).
+\paragraph{Large, heterogeneous pre-training data consistently improve brain-age estimation and downstream generalization} \rebuttalrev{On all benchmarks}, training on the merged healthy cohort reduced the error relative to the single-dataset baseline (Tab.~\ref{tab:regression-results-summary}).
 The gains are most pronounced on the OpenBHB challenge, where the external MAE nearly halves on average.
-This mirrors the ``scaling laws’’ recently reported for supervised models \citep{schulz2024performance}, and shows that CL obeys similar dynamics.
-Importantly, Fig.~\ref{fig:mae-scaling} demonstrates that performance does not saturate in the range we explored, suggesting further room for improvement as larger public neuroimaging datasets become available.
+This mirrors the scaling laws recently reported for \rebuttalrev{L1-}supervised models \citep{schulz2024performance}, and shows that CL obeys similar dynamics.
+Importantly, Fig.~\ref{fig:mae-scaling} shows that performance does not saturate in the range we explored, suggesting further room for improvement as larger neuroimaging datasets become available.

 \paragraph{$\mathcal{L}^{exp}$ mitigates site bias at scale} While every loss benefited from more data, only $\mathcal{L}^{exp}$ maintained a low balanced accuracy ($<6\%$) in predicting acquisition site after pre-training (Tab.~\ref{tab:regression-results-summary}, Fig.~\ref{fig:bacc-scaling}).
 We hypothesize that the weighted repulsion term in $\mathcal{L}^{exp}$ prevents over-dispersion of negatives, yielding a latent space that captures biologically relevant variance while suppressing site-specific factors.
 By contrast, the fixed uniformity term in $y$-Aware and $\mathcal{L}^{threshold}$ can force hard negatives to drift apart excessively, leaving room for confounding factors to be learned.
 In this regard, L1 shows the strongest bias towards site.
 In practice, this robustness is crucial when models are deployed across centres that differ in hardware and protocol.